thacherT1D/webdevstuff/Auth/User_Authentication.desc.md

 - Explain what authentication is.
 - Explain why is authentication important.
 - Use bcrypt to authenticate a user.
+- Explain what authorization is.
+- Explain why authorization is important.
 - Explain what a JSON Web Token (JWT) is.
 - Explain why a JSON Web Token (JWT) is important.
-- Build an authentication route that produces a JWT.
-- Explain what authorization is.
-- Explain why authorization is important.
-- Use a JWT to authorize use of a route.
+- Use a JWT to authorize a user.

 ## What's authentication?